 Our provision for CEIAG 11-16 includes:

-Individual careers meetings with a careers guidance professional designed to help students realise and fulfil their true potential.
+- Individual careers meetings with a Level 6 qualified careers guidance professional designed to help students realise and fulfil their true potential.

-Support with UCAS application, CV writing and Interview skills.
+- Support with their Post-16 application, CV writing and Interview skills.

-Year 10 work experience week & a Post-16 event (meeting representatives from sixth form, colleges and employers offering apprenticeships). where all students can access relevant information about their future pathways into education, training or apprenticeships.
+- Year 10 work experience week & Post-16 and Apprenticeship events (meeting representatives from sixth form, colleges and employers offering apprenticeships). where all students can access relevant information about their future pathways into education, training or apprenticeships.

 Careers education in Years 7 and 8 is focused on developing confidence and independence skills as well as creating world of work moments within the classroom so students understand clear career links within the curriculum.

 The careers information provided on the College website will be reviewed again in November 2023.